 NPR's Kelly McEvers found herself crying unpredictably during the Arab Spring, when friends were being kidnapped and worse.
 Why do otherwise intelligent people risk their lives to report on conflicts?
 In a new hourlong radio documentary, she turns the mic on herself to search for an answer.

-Melissa Block talks to regular political commentators, E.J.
-Dionne of The Washington Post and Brookings Institution, and David Brooks of The New York Times.
+Audie Cornish talks to political commentators E.J.
+Dionne of The Washington Post and Brookings Institution and David Brooks of The New York Times.
 They discuss this week's Supreme Court ruling on the Defense of Marriage Act and the Voting Rights Act and the future of the Senate immigration bill.

 When you give to WAMU, your tax-deductible membership gift helps make possible award-winning programs such as Morning Edition, All Things Considered, The Diane Rehm Show, The Kojo Nnamdi Show, and other favorites.